Chronicle of Current Events

-Despite constant harassment by the Soviet authorities more than sixty issues of the Chronicle were compiled and published (circulated) between April 1968 and August 1983.
+Despite constant harassment by the Soviet authorities, more than sixty issues of the Chronicle were compiled and published (circulated) between April 1968 and August 1983.
 One issue (No 59, November 1980) was confiscated by the KGB.
 The last issue to appear (No 64, June 1982) was not put into circulation until the very end of August the following year.
 Material was gathered and checked up to 31 December 1982 but issue No. 65 never went into circulation.

-An unchallenged record

-Today the Chronicle offers a unique historical overview of political repression in the Soviet Union, both in nature and extent.
-No other samizdat publication covered the entire country for so long, recording every aspect of human rights violation committed by the post-Stalin Soviet authorities at national and local level.